-Designing for experts in complex domains.
+Ten years designing for experts in complex domains.

-I'm a senior product designer with ten years of experience designing for experts in complex domains.
 What I enjoy most about this work is the analytical depth it demands.
-Designing for an interpreter, an ML engineer, or an AV technician means learning their domain well enough to recognize what they already know — and respecting that knowledge in the design.
-Experts often have preferences that run counter to standard design heuristics.
-They want higher information density, fewer guardrails, faster paths to power-user workflows.
-Designing for them well means building for what they actually do, not what design conventions assume.
+Designing for an interpreter, an ML engineer, or an AV technician means learning their domain well enough to recognize what they already know and respecting that knowledge in the design.
+Experts often have preferences that run counter to standard design heuristics: higher information density, fewer guardrails, faster paths to power-user workflows.
+Designing for them well means building from what they actually do, not what design conventions assume.

 Beyond work